stevenjose/dockerizar-elasticsearch/README.md

 - Filebeat ruta: ./filebeat-docker/

 ## Path files wildfly
- - En archivo docker-compose.yml ir al apartado de volumenes de filebeat, y modificar el path con la ruta donde se encuentren los log ejemplo: ```- patch-local:/usr/share/filebeat/log-generatorg```
+ - In docker-compose.yml file go to the filebeat volumes section, and modify the path with the path where the logs are located.log example: ```- patch-local:/usr/share/filebeat/log-generatorg```

 ## Create and run the container